osjacky430/tmr_listener/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/osjacky430/tmr_listener/CI)

-A package that handles TM robot listen node, this package takes care of the TCP connection and message generation/parsing.
-The application is left for the end user to implement, making it simple, flexible and robust.
+A package that handles TM robot listen node and TM Ethernet Slave functionality.
+This project strives to reduce the amount of knowledge needed in order to use listen node and ethernet slave, but still remains maximum flexibility at the same time.
+As the result, library users only need to create the plugins in order to use listen node.
+Meanwhile, ethernet slave functionality is reduced to single service, and two published topics.

 ## Table of Contents